Swiftly-Systems/code-exercise-services/README.md

 ## Requirements

-* Use one of the following modern, statically typed languages: Java, C#, Kotlin, F#
+* Use one of the following modern, statically typed languages: Java, C#, Kotlin, F#, Scala
 * Do *not* use any fixed-width format parsing libraries
   * You may use native or third party basic string utility functions like trim, pad, format, etc.
   * We know that you'd probably leverage an existing library if you needed to parse a flat file for a product but this is an exercise.